Uma Thurman: Kill Bill car crash

-In the same 2018 New York Times interview, Thurman described how she had been in a serious car accident back in 2003 on the set of Kill Bill, because Tarantino had insisted she perform her own driving stunts.
+In the 2018 New York Times interview, Thurman described how she had been in a serious car accident back in 2003 on the set of Kill Bill, because Tarantino had insisted she perform her own driving stunts.
 Two weeks after the crash, she tried to see footage of the incident.
 Thurman stated that Miramax would only agree to show her the footage if she signed a contract "releasing them of any consequences of my future pain and suffering", which she refused.
 As a result of the crash, she sustained permanent injuries to her neck and knees.
-Tarantino later called this incident "the biggest regret of his life".
+Tarantino later called this incident "the biggest regret of [his] life".
 Thurman later clarified on Instagram that Tarantino had apologized to her for the incident and that she has since forgiven him, being open to working with him again.

-Activism and political views
+Activism and politics

 Thurman has been involved in various philanthropic and activist causes.
 She is a supporter of the Democratic Party, and has given money to the campaigns of John Kerry, Hillary Clinton, and Joseph R. Driscoll.
-She supports gun control laws, and in 2000 participated in Marie Claires "End Gun Violence Now" campaign.
+She supports gun control, and in 2000 participated in Marie Claires "End Gun Violence Now" campaign.
 She is a member of the board of Room to Grow, a charitable organization providing aid to families and children suffering poverty.
 She serves on the board of the Tibet House US.
 In 2007, she hosted the Nobel Peace Prize Concert in Oslo, Norway, with actor Kevin Spacey.

-In February 2008, ahead of the 2008 Summer Olympics in Beijing, China, Thurman talked about human rights in China alongside Steven Spielberg and others, describing actions and policies carried out by the government of China as "horrible" and "unspeakable crimes against humanity".
+In February 2008, ahead of that year's Summer Olympics in Beijing, China, Thurman talked about human rights in China alongside Steven Spielberg and others.

 In 2011, Thurman was one of several celebrities associated with the USAID and Ad Council's FWD campaign, an awareness initiative tied to that year's East Africa drought.
 She joined Geena Davis, Chanel Iman and Josh Hartnett in TV and internet ads to "forward the facts" about the crisis.
 During the same year, she also participated at Human Rights Campaign for LGBT civil rights, saying "We're fighting for a conservative value: the right to make a lifelong commitment to someone you love".
 In 2015, Thurman joined "Rhino Rescue Project" and traveled to Southern Africa to assist and help relocate the threatened species of black rhinoceros; being in close contact with rhinos, Thurman defined her experience with those animals to be "spiritual, surreal".

 Thurman was critical of the Texas Heartbeat Act, an abortion ban that went into effect in September 2021.
 She called the law a "human rights crisis for American women", and discussed her experience of obtaining an abortion in her teens after she had been "accidentally impregnated by a much older man."
 She described her abortion as "the hardest decision of my life," but maintained that it "allowed me to grow up and become the mother I wanted and needed to be."